-Let me take this opportunity then to thank, on behalf of members, my fellow Directors, Mark Brady, Phil Dalley, Trinity Hastwell, Greg Close, Jacqueline Wilson-Smith and Managing Director Christian Hunter.
-Their performance under pressure has been outstanding.
+Throughout 2022/23 our Company's Directors were, as always, conscientious, cohesive and fully committed to advancing the long-term interests of shareholders.
+I would like, therefore, to take this opportunity to thank, on behalf of members, all of my fellow directors: Mark Brady, Phil Dalley, Trinity Hastwell, Greg Close, Jacqui Wilson-Smith and Managing Director Christian Hunter.